Skip to main content

 3. Promotion of Cardiac Repair ∞ Some studies suggest that GHRPs can stimulate the proliferation of cardiac progenitor cells.
 These are resident stem cells within the heart that can help repair damaged tissue and reduce the size of the scar after an injury, leading to better long-term functional recovery.

 This direct action is profoundly important because it suggests that the cardiovascular benefits of GHRP therapy are not solely dependent on elevating systemic GH levels.
-It implies a targeted, protective mechanism that could be beneficial in managing conditions like or in aiding recovery after a cardiac injury, representing a sophisticated and multi-layered therapeutic potential.
+It implies a targeted, protective mechanism that could be beneficial in managing conditions like heart failure or in aiding recovery after a cardiac injury, representing a sophisticated and multi-layered therapeutic potential.

 Comparison of Indirect vs. Direct Cardiovascular Effects of GHRPs